google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

 ## Warm up the browser to make pages load faster

-By default, when [`CustomTabsIntent#launchUrl`][7] is called, it will spin up the browser and launch the URL.
+By default, when [`CustomTabsIntent#launchUrl`][7] is called, it will spin up the browser and aunch the URL.
 This can take up precious time and impact on the perception of smoothness.

 We believe that users demand a near instantaneous experience, so we have provided a Service that your app can connect to and tell the browser to warmpup.

 Custom Tabs also support the ability for you, the developer to tell the browser the likely set of web pages the user will visit.

 In Chrome, the following steps are performed: